acollign/netrunner-wiki/Running-in-production.md

 - a public `endpoint` that serves the card images and reverse proxy the `server`
 - a MongoDB `database` that stores the data of the `server`

-## Building a production docker image
+## Building a production Docker image

-To build the production docker image, proceed as follows
+To build the production Docker image, proceed as follows

 ```
 docker build -t <your-org>/netrunner . -f docker/prod/Dockerfile